Skip to main content

 Combine the top panel Velocity script with a queryFactory function to dynamically filter linked items based on document-level custom field values:

-Then reference this query factory in your column configuration:
+Then reference this query factory from a column in your sheet configuration:

 The top panel Velocity template runs on the server side, extracting document field values.
 It outputs JavaScript variables into the page.
 Client-side formulas and query factories then read those variables at runtime.
 This server-to-client bridge is the standard pattern for document-aware filtering.